smorenospace/SlurmTorchHarmony/README.md

         torch.cuda.set_device(local_rank) #0,1 cuda devices

-3. Launch processes with accelerate (for this one, an example of finetuning RACE is provided using 2 nodes on A5000 partition)
+3. Launch processes with accelerate (for this one, an example of finetuning RACE is provided using 2 nodes and 8 GPUs on A5000 partition)

-       sbatch --nodes=2 --gres=gpu:A5000:2 --p=gpus --time=16:00:00 ./launch_slurm_with_accelerate.sh
+       sbatch --nodes=2 --gres=gpu:A5000:4 --partition=A5000 --time=16:00:00 ./launch_slurm_with_accelerate.sh

 4. (MORE OPTIONS NOT INCLUDED IN THE REPO)
    Launch processes by torch multiprocessing.